roydejong/BeatNet/Docs/ServerLogic.md

 ## Gameplay start

-Scene transition will occur and the `MultiplayerController` will start:

 ### 1. Game state transition
+Scene transition will occur and the `MultiplayerController` will start.
+The client will send a `GetMultiplayerGameStateRpc`

-The server sends a `SetMultiplayerGameStateRpc` (with `MultiplayerGameState.Game`) to all clients.
+The server will reply with a `SetMultiplayerGameStateRpc` (with `MultiplayerGameState.Game`) to all clients.
 The clients will enter the `WaitingForPlayers` state and start the "sync scene load" process.

 ### 2. Sync scene load
 The server will generate a Session Game ID (`Guid.NewGuid()`) and send `GetGameplaySceneReadyRpc` to all players.